gongahkia/personal-wiki/SQL.md

-        -- LEFT JOIN => selects all rows from left table and matched rows from right table -- RIGHT JOIN => selects all rows from right table and matched rows from left table -- FULL JOIN => selects all rows from left or right table as long as there is a match in either -- ON => specifies a predicate for the JOIN clause -- MIN => finds the lowest value of the column
+        -- LEFT JOIN => selects all rows from left table and matched rows from right table -- RIGHT JOIN => selects all rows from right table and matched rows from left table -- FULL JOIN => selects all rows from left or right table as long as there is a match in either -- EXTRACT(A FROM B) => used to extract A from B, where A is a subset of B and both A and B are predefined datatypes (often use to extract month or year from data, an alternative to month(B) or year(B))
+    -- ON => specifies a predicate for the JOIN clause -- MIN => finds the lowest value of the column
     -- MAX => finds the highest value of the column
     -- AVG => finds average value of the column
+    -- IN => checks for the presence of a specified predicate within a set -- NOT IN => checks for the absence of a specified predicate within a set -- IS NULL => checks whether a specified value is NULL -- IS NOT NULL => checks whether a specified value is NOT NULL

 SELECT * FROM employees; -- select all rows and columns from parklaneCaiFan database's employees table SELECT working_hrs, employee_name FROM employees; -- select only the working_hrs and employee_name column from employees table